NIEHS Hazardous Waste Worker Health and Safety Training (93.142)

 Award Procedure

 As required in HHS Regulations, 42 CFR Part 65, applications will be reviewed administratively by NIEHS staff for completeness and responsiveness to the program announcement.
 Applications then will be reviewed on a competitive basis for technical merit by an ad hoc review committee composed primarily of non-government members with expertise in occupational safety and health training and hazardous waste operations convened by the NIEHS.
 A second level of review will be conducted by the National Advisory Environmental Health Sciences Council.
 This second level of review will be for program relevance.
-The final approval of these recommendations and decisions concerning funding is made by the Director, National Institute of Environmental Health Sciences (NIEHS).
+The final approval of these recommendations and decisions concerning funding is made by the Director, National Institute of Environmental Health Sciences (NIEHS) or, if in conflict, by appropriate NIH staff.
 Formal award notices are sent to successful applicants.

 Deadlines